marqueswsm/SeedNode/README.md

 # Seed Node JS

 This application was developed to be used as a template for NodeJS APIs.
 It includes a simple app that allows you to perform bibliographic references management.
-It uses jest for tests, mysql as database, and express as the framework.
+It uses jest, mysql, and express.
 Any contribution is Wellcome.
 I hope it helps new developers to start their apps.
 If you will create a big application with several interfaces (i.e., http and amqp protocols) I really recommend you use Hexagonal Architecture with typescript.
 I will create a new template with this approach soon.

 ## Architecture